-The Five Principles are the result of reverse engineering the breaking experiments I conducted in 2004 and 2005.
-While none of these principles are new to the martial arts, they have largely disappeared from modern karate practice.
-This book is a guide for those who want to improve the power of their techniques, especially as they relate to street defense.
-As such, the book is a companion resource to my karate videos at the nodankarate channel on YouTube.
+The Five Principles are the result of reverse engineering the suspended board breaking experiments I conducted in 2004 and 2005.
+While none of these precepts are new to the martial arts, they have largely disappeared from most modern karate practice.
+This book is intended to be a guide for those martial artists who want to improve the striking power of their techniques, especially as it relates to street defense.